Kara Lawson took many detours on trailblazing road to becoming Duke women’s basketball coach

 Lawson was with the Celtics in the NBA’s Florida bubble last month when Duke announced she would be the school’s next women’s basketball coach.

-In her brief time with the Celtics, Lawson had made such an impact that players and staff celebrated the moment by donning gray T-shirts with “Duke” across the front and posing with her for a picture she posted to social media.
+In her brief time with the Celtics, Lawson made such an impact that players and staff celebrated the moment by donning gray T-shirts with “Duke” across the front and posing with her for a picture she posted to social media.

-There were more than a few tears before Lawson, the first African American female bench assistant in the NBA, bid farewell to her former team and embarked on the 600-plus-mile drive north to begin another job in which she would be a pioneer.
+There were more than a few tears before Lawson, the first African American female bench assistant in Celtics history, bid farewell to her former team and embarked on the 600-plus-mile drive north to begin another job in which she would be a pioneer.

 A first at Duke